Overview of Venezuela's Dairy Industry

 Market Events and Trends

-Recent trends indicate an increased reliance on Colombian imports to stabilize the dairy supply.
+Recent trends show an increased reliance on Colombian imports to stabilize the dairy supply.
 Economic fluctuations have further complicated production capacity and supply chain stability.
-Collaborations with Colombian partners are essential for ensuring market stability and product availability.
+Collaborations with Colombian partners are crucial for ensuring market stability and product availability.
+The Venezuelan dairy market is witnessing a shift in consumer preferences, with declining consumption of milk powder and UHT milk, while cheese remains a staple, valued for its versatility and affordability as a protein source.

-Operational challenges are evident, as stakeholders cite inadequate communication and unfulfilled promises by management figures like Manuel Fernández.
-The absence of the Venezuelan controlling group, Maralac, is also mentioned as a contributing factor to financial distress in companies such as La Suipachense.
+Operational challenges are evident, with stakeholders mentioning inadequate communication and unfulfilled promises by management figures like Manuel Fernández.
+The absence of the Venezuelan controlling group, Maralac, is also cited as a factor contributing to financial distress in companies such as La Suipachense.
+Colombia is experiencing strong growth in dairy exports to Venezuela, reaching over 12,000 tons in 2024, making it a key export destination for Colombian dairy products.

 Impact of Environmental Events